-A Web site has been established to provide access to Foundation information to the general public and a means of making contributions.
-The Web site will be updated on a regular basis.
-Information and updates should be posted only after approval from the Executive Vice President or the Associate Vice President for Development or their appointee.
-In addition to making sure the information is systematically updated and approving content they, are responsible for insuring that appropriate safeguards and controls are in place to provide reasonable assurance to protect information and web processes.
+A website has been established to provide access to Foundation information to the general public and a means of making contributions.
+The website will be updated on a regular basis.
+Information and updates should be posted only after approval from the Executive Vice President or the Executive Director of Development or their appointee.
+They will ensure information is systemically updated and safeguards are in place to provide reasonable assurance to protect information and web processes, in coordination with Idaho State University Marketing and Communications practices.